 James Family Speaks Out

 Eric James is a member of the James family who together with one of the outlaw’s great-grandsons co-founded the James Preservation Trust in 2002.
-Their mission is to archive and address issues of veracity in regards to the family history and they are among the Jesse James historians who disagree with the authenticity of this photo.
+Their mission is to archive and address issues of veracity in regard to the family history and they are among the Jesse James historians who disagree with the authenticity of this photo.
 He says the tintype is just another in a long line of hoaxes related to the gang leader.

 James tells HISTORY the trust receives photograph representations two to four times a month.
 In a lengthy post on Stray Leaves, the official website of the family of Frank and Jesse James, he says Mills approached him in March 2013 about the tintype reportedly bearing the images of Ford and James, which he found to be “blatantly false.
 I told her there is no way this would be a representation of either man,” James says.